 He has had extensive experience in working with industry and has led large university/industry joint initiatives in various areas.
 Outside of the United States, he has had special experience working with industry, research, and government organizations in Asia, especially in Japan, and was a co-founder of the Asia Pacific Advanced Network (APAN) in 1996.

 He has held numerous government, research and private sector committee, board, and advisory appointments nationally and internationally.
-He currently serves on the Board of Trustees of Internet2; as chair of the Universities Research Association, which is responsible for Fermi Lab; and as a member of the Big 10 Athletic Conference Council of Presidents and Chancellors, the National Security Higher Education Advisory Board, and the Indianapolis Prize Executive Committee.
+He is a member of the Council on Foreign Relations, an independent, nonpartisan membership organization, think tank, and publisher specializing in U.S. foreign policy and international affairs.
+He is a member and former chair of the Board of Trustees of Internet2 and currently serves as a member of the Big 10 Athletic Conference Council of Presidents and Chancellors, the National Security Higher Education Advisory Board, and the Indianapolis Prize Executive Committee.
+He is the former chair of the Universities Research Association, which is responsible for Fermi Lab.

 In addition to serving as IU’s top administrator, McRobbie is a professor of cognitive science, computer science, informatics, and philosophy and an adjunct professor of library and information science on the IU Bloomington campus.
 He is also a professor of computer technology in the Purdue School of Engineering and professor of philosophy both at Indiana University-Purdue University Indianapolis (IUPUI).